Why Capital Flows Matter

 The practical value of flow analysis is not that it replaces prices, valuation, or macro data.
 It is that it helps ground them.
 Flows add evidence about commitment, persistence, and sponsorship, which makes it easier to separate reaction from reallocation and noise from a more durable shift in exposure.

-For that reason, capital flows matter most when the goal is to understand whether market strength is being funded, whether weakness is being reinforced, and whether visible price action reflects durable capital movement or only a temporary adjustment.
-They are best read as confirmation of underlying allocation behavior, not as a standalone explanation for everything markets do.
+For that reason, capital flows matter most when the goal is to judge whether market strength is being funded, whether weakness is being reinforced, and whether visible price action reflects durable capital movement or only a temporary adjustment.
+They are most useful as confirmation of underlying allocation behavior, not as a standalone explanation for everything markets do.

 FAQ